SAhmadUmass/zendeskclone4/debugging.md

 --------------------------------------------------------------------------------
 2. Confirm the Correct Supabase Client Import (Server vs. Client)
 --------------------------------------------------------------------------------
-• Objective: Ensure you’re using the correct createClient version.
+• Objective: Ensure you're using the correct createClient version.
 • Locations:
    – In app/login/page.tsx (client component), you likely need utils/supabase/client.ts.
-   – In server components or middleware, you use utils/supabase/server.ts.
+   – In server components or middleware, you use src/utils/supabase/server.ts.

 Steps:
 1. Check the top of app/login/page.tsx.
-2. Confirm that the statement createClient() references your “client” version (createBrowserClient) from utils/supabase/client.ts.
+2. Confirm that the statement createClient() references your "client" version (createBrowserClient) from utils/supabase/client.ts.
 3. If you see the server import, swap it to point to the correct file.

 Pseudocode approach: